wagoodman/bridgy/README.md

 Sub-commands:
-  ssh           ssh into the selected host(s) mount         use sshfs to mount a remote directory to an empty local directory (linux only) unmount       unmount one or more host sshfs mounts (linux only) list-mounts   show all sshfs mounts (linux only) update        pull the latest inventory from your cloud provider
+  ssh           ssh into the selected host(s) mount         use sshfs to mount a remote directory to an empty local directory unmount       unmount one or more host sshfs mounts list-mounts   show all sshfs mounts update        pull the latest inventory from your cloud provider

 Options: